Skip to content

 • Set a title for the map (3).

-• Add Application key and Shared secret (6).
+• Add the Application key and Shared secret (6).

-• Set any other details (description, if the tool is active/not, if the tool will open in the existing tab or in a different one, etc.) (7).
+• Set any other details (description, whether the tool is active or not, whether it opens in the same tab or a new one, etc.) (7).

-This is how the Mindomo mind map you added will look like in itslearning (9):
+This is how the Mindomo mind map you added will look in itslearning (9):

-The map ID is the last sequence of letters and numbers in the mind map's URL, after the last "/" sign (10).
+The map ID is the last sequence of letters and numbers in the mind map’s URL, after the last / (10).

 Add an editable mind map

-Follow exactly the same steps as above, except from:
+Follow exactly the same steps as above, except for Step 3, where you need to:

 Step 3.